- Fish Consumption Advisories

 - Invasive Species

 - Non-Tidal Regulations

 Sport Fishing Tournament Updates

-The Delaware Sport Fishing Tournament has implemented a new youth division for young anglers age 15 and under.
+The Delaware Sport Fishing Tournament has implemented a youth division for young anglers age 15 and under.
 The youth division features lowered minimum qualifying sizes for each species.
-With the decreased minimum size requirements in the youth division, young anglers will have a greater chance to be rewarded for that trophy catch.
+With the decreased minimum size requirements in the youth division, young anglers have a greater chance to be rewarded for that trophy catch.
 All 15 freshwater species and all 30 saltwater species recognized in the tournament’s adult division will be eligible for youth division recognition and awards.

-The new youth division applies to the Live Release Award program for conservation minded young anglers that choose to return their trophy catch unharmed, immediately after landing and measuring their catch.
+The youth division applies to the Live Release Award program for conservation minded young anglers that choose to return their trophy catch unharmed, immediately after landing and measuring their catch.